Point of Sale - Smoke Detector Ordinance AND How Do I Get a Smoke Detector Certificate for Closing?

 2. The home owner or licensed electrician can obtain a permit* to install new hardwired, battery back-up, interconnected smoke detectors.
 When a final inspection is requested, also request a Smoke Detector Certificate of Compliance for a property sale.
 This Certificate is valid for 3 years.

 3. If this property is currently being used as a rental property, and has a valid Rental Certificate of Compliance, call (616) 355-1330 and request a Smoke Detector Certificate.
-The Smoke Detector Certificate will expire at the same time as the Rental Certificate of Compliance.

 This Smoke Detector Certificate must be issued before completing the sale or transfer of any single family home, or single dwelling unit within a condominium, located within the City of Holland.
 The certificate is valid for 3 years.

 Smoke Detector Installation: